Released on October 5 1990. Land LAND 012.

 UK & Rest of the World

-The 2020 reissue used the original cover art again and has these those bonus tracks worldwide:
+The 2020 reissue used the original cover art again, with the same bonus tracks worldwide:

 Cale on collaborating with Eno: